kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 = Features =

 *	Merge JS and CSS files into groups to reduce the number of HTTP requests
-*	Google Fonts merging and optimization
+*	Google Fonts merging, inlining and optimization
 *	Handles scripts loaded both in the header & footer separately
 *	Keeps the order of the scripts even if you exclude some files from minification
 *	Supports localized scripts (https://codex.wordpress.org/Function_Reference/wp_localize_script)
 *	Minifies CSS and JS with PHP Minify only, no third party software or libraries needed.
-*	Option to use YUI Compressor rather than PHP Minify (you you have "exec" and "java" available on your system).
-*	Option to defer JavaScript and CSS files.
+*	Option to defer JavaScript and CSS files, either globally or pagespeed insights only.
-*	Stores the cache files in the uploads directory.
+*	Creates static cache files in the uploads directory.
+*	Preserves your original files, by duplicating and copying those files to the uploads directory
-*	View the status and logs on the WordPress admin page.
+*	View the status and detailed logs on the WordPress admin page.
-*	Option to Minify HTML for further improvements.
+*	Option to Minify HTML, remove extra info from the header and other optimizations.
-*	Ability to turn off minification
+*	Ability to turn off minification for JS, CSS or HTML (purge the cache to see it)
-*	Ability to turn off CSS or JS optimization seperatly (by disabling either css or js processing)
+*	Ability to turn off CSS or JS merging completely (so you can debug which section causes conflicts and exclude the offending files)
-*	Ability to manually ignore scripts or css
+*	Ability to manually ignore JavaScript or CSS files that conflict when merged together (please report if you find some)
-*	Support for conditional scripts and styles
+*	Support for conditional scripts and styles, as well as inlined code that depends on the handles
-*	Support for multisite installations
+*	Support for multisite installations (each site has its own settings)
 *	Support for gzip_static on Nginx
-*	Support for the CDN Enabler plugin
-*	Auto purging of cache files on W3 Total Cache, WP Supercache, WP Rocket, Wp Fastest Cache, Cachify, Comet Cache, Zen Cache, LiteSpeed Cache, Nginx Cache (by Till Krüss ), SG Optimizer, HyperCache, Godaddy Managed WordPress Hosting and WP Engine (read the FAQs)
-*	WP CLI support
 *	Support for preconnect and preload headers
+*	CDN option, to rewrite all static assets inside the JS or CSS files
+*	WP CLI support to check stats and purge the cache
+*	Auto purging of cache files for W3 Total Cache, WP Supercache, WP Rocket, Wp Fastest Cache, Cachify, Comet Cache, Zen Cache, LiteSpeed Cache, Nginx Cache (by Till Krüss ), SG Optimizer, HyperCache, Cache Enabler, Godaddy Managed WordPress Hosting and WP Engine (read the FAQs)
 *	and some more...